Skip to main content

 Percentile Score

-The composite z-score is mapped to 1-99 where 50 equals the state average.
+The combined signal is mapped to 1-99 where 50 equals the state average.
 Higher is better.

 Why It Matters